biomassives/scdhub_vuepress/README.md

 - https://scdhub.org

-- DATA to be served to eco ops app.   ( opps? )
+- DATA to be served via api endpoints some where as part of vuepress spec.

 - feb 13 2023